Frequently asked questions (FAQs) about Urgent Care Services in NSW.

 What treatment do Urgent Care Services provide?

-Some in-person Urgent Care Services are equipped and staffed to treat a range of illnesses and injuries that are not life-threatening.
-Some in-person Urgent Care Services also provide free x-ray and pathology services for Medicare card holders and community-based asylum seekers.
-This means people can have their urgent illness or injury quickly managed in the one place.
+In-person Urgent Care Services are equipped and staffed to treat a range of non life-threatening illnesses and injuries, they also provide free x-ray and pathology services for Medicare card holders and community-based asylum seekers.
+This means people can have their urgent illness or injury quickly managed, all in one place.

 Virtual Urgent Care Services remotely connect people by phone or video call with health experts who can treat and advise on urgent care needs.
 These include specialist doctors and nurses, who can assess their situation and support them to receive appropriate treatment and advice.